Pi-0r-Tau/Dui/README.md

 A web-based tool for librarians to quickly look up Dewey Decimal Classification (DDC) numbers from ISBN barcodes or manual entry.

-This tool is a user interface only.
-It does not host or store any book data.
-All book information and Dewey Decimal classifications are retrieved in real-time from third-party library APIs.

 ## What is this?